 |Current Terms and Rates|| |

 Dime requires a minimum deposit amount of $1,000 for a money market account.
-There is also a maximum deposit limit of $500,000.
-There is no minimum balance requirement, though.
-Just remember that balances above $500,000 will have a significantly lower APY.
+The Core account includes 4 or less transactions per month, the Ascend account requires a minimum of 5 transactions per month with a checking account and the Premier account requires a minimum of 10 transactions per month with a checking account.
 The only other requirement for account maintenance is that you sign up for eStatements on Online Banking.
 There are no fees for account maintenance and paying your bills is free.

 Dime Checking Accounts: Fabulous 50 Interest Checking, Direct Interest Checking, Prime Dime Interest Checking and Perfectly Free Checking